antmicro/kenning-pipeline-manager/docs/source/sphinx-extension.md

 * `graph` - optional, points to dataflow that should be used for the graph.
 * `preview` - optional, if set, the graph is displayed in preview mode (read only, no HUD).
 * `height` - optional, specifies height of the graph in chosen units, `px`/`%`/`em` etc. Unit has to be specified.
 If height was not set, aspect ratio of 3/2 will be assumed.
+* `width` - optional, specifies width of the graph in chosen units, `px`/`%`/`em` etc. Unit has to be specified.
+If width was not set, 100% will be assumed.
 * `alt` - optional, changes alternative text of the graph.

 So for example this is a valid directive usage: